rust-lang/rfcs/text/0000-generalized-type-ascription.md

    it is more ergonomic to type-ascribe with `try : R { .. }` instead of first introducing an artificial binding.

-4. With type ascription, you can annotate smaller and subsets of what you previously needed to.
+4. With type ascription, you can annotate smaller bits and subsets of what you previously needed to.
 This especially holds in pattern contexts.
    This will be made clear later on in this RFC.